MartinPJorge/SlideShow-Bounce/README.md

 ================

 A little slideshow with a bounce effect.
-Please notice that this only work under firefox, ie10 and opera.
+Please notice that this only works under firefox, ie10 and opera.